GaetanoDibenedetto/healthrecsys24/README.md

 3. **Install our requirements**:
     ```
-    pip install -r requireents.txt
+    pip install -r requirements.txt
     ```

 ## Reproducibility of Paper Results
-The dataset with our best checkpoint can be downloaded from the following link: [CLICK HERE](https://zenodo.org/records/11075018).
+To reproduce the results, download the dataset and our best checkpoint from [Zenodo](https://zenodo.org/records/11075018).
+Place the downloaded `archives_data` folder in the root directory of the repository, with the following structure:

-The folders must be inserted in a root folder of the project, after of the git clone of this repository, named `archives_data`, as in the tree structure following below:
 ```
 archives_data
 │
 ├───frames
 │
 ├───keypoints
-│       ap_1_250.jpg.npy
+│       ap_1_250.json
 │		...
 │		...
-│       ms_3_51581.jpg.npy
+│       ms_3_51581.json
 │
 ├───keypoints_augmented
-│       augmented_ap_1_250.jpg.npy
+│       augmented_ap_1_250.json
 │		...
 │		...
-│       augmented_ms_3_51581.jpg.npy
+│       augmented_ms_3_51581.json
 │
 │───labels
 │    └───result